gaebor/CnC_Remastered_Collection/README.md

 To create a TD mod that includes TiberianDawn.dll:

 1. Create a directory with the name you want for your mod.
-This directory should go ~/Documents/CnCRemastered/Mods/Tiberian_Dawn
+This directory should go in ~/Documents/CnCRemastered/Mods/Tiberian_Dawn
 2. Inside your new mod directory, create a json file called ccmod.json.
 Below is an example for a mod named "Test".

 `